To Take Care of Your Teeth Right, Choose Your Toothbrush Wisely!

 From a young age, people are taught that if you brush and floss your teeth regularly, you’ll be taking good care of your teeth.

 However, not all toothbrushes are created equal, and it is possible to think you’re brushing properly when actually you’re doing more damage than good.
 Follow these basic guidelines for proper home care and you should see great results.
+(Hint: The best toothbrush - the best manual toothbrush and even the best electric toothbrush - is the one you use right!)

 Save that Hard-Bristled Brush for Scrubbing the Grout!